How to publish a dataset

 The dataset, including all metadata and uploaded files, will remain in ‘draft’ state until published.
 While in draft state, the dataset remains invisible to public users and can still be edited freely.
 Uploaded files can still be deleted.

-When ready to publish your dataset, press the yellow ‘Publish’ button on the top line.
-Read the warnings in the pop-up window and press ‘Publish’ again when done.
+When ready to publish your dataset, close the metadata editor and press the ‘Publish’ button at the top of the dataset landing page.
+Read the warnings in the pop-up window and press ‘Ok’ when done.
 The following happens:

 The dataset description becomes visible and searchable on the public NPDC website.